OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

   - Running in a web browser control allows the add-in to do almost anything a regular web page running in a browser can do but, at the same time, restricts the add-in to observe the same-origin policy for domain isolation and security zones.

 Outlook add-ins provide additional security and performance features through Outlook add-in specific resource usage monitoring.
-For more information, see [Privacy, permissions, and security for Outlook add-ins](https://docs.microsoft.com/en-us/outlook/add-ins/privacy-and-security).
+For more information, see [Privacy, permissions, and security for Outlook add-ins](https://docs.microsoft.com/outlook/add-ins/privacy-and-security).

 ### Developer guidelines to handle PII

-You can read general PII protection guidelines for IT administrators and developers in [Protecting Privacy in the Development and Testing of Human Resources Applications](http://technet.microsoft.com/en-us/library/gg447064.aspx).
 The following lists some specific PII protection guidelines for you as a developer of Office Add-ins:

 - The [Settings](https://dev.office.com/reference/add-ins/shared/settings) object is intended for persisting add-in settings and state data across sessions for a content or task pane add-in, but don't store passwords and other sensitive PII in the **Settings** object.
 The data in the **Settings** object isn't visible to end users, but it is stored as part of the document's file format which is readily accessible.
 You should limit your add-in's use of PII and store any PII required by your add-in on the server hosting your add-in as a user-secured resource.